KarelZe/edu/maschinelles-lernen/01_self_test.md

   * Network pruning refers the process of systematically removing parameters from a neural network to limit the computational demand and maintain accuracy.
 * _Explain how early stopping works with Neural Nets._
   * With early stopping one doesn't train a neural network until the training error is most most minimal, but rather uses the improvement of the validation error to decide when to stop training.
 The parameters are used, when the validation error has not improved for some time. \(see Goodfellow p.
 143\)
+* Ist stochastic gradient descent with batch size 1 the same as mini-batch gradient descent with batch size 1?

 ##  CNNs\*

 * Why are fully connected networks for images a bad idea and why do we need images?🧠
-  * Spatial structure of image is not preserved, as image must be flattened to an array to be used as an input.
-However, we want to keep neighbouring pixels together, as they are more correlated.
+  * Spatial structure of the image is not preserved, as image must be flattened to an array to be used as an input.
+However, we want to keep neighboring pixels together, as they are more correlated.
-  * Training a fully-connected network with large number of inputs requires many parameters / weights.
+  * Training a fully-connected network with large number of inputs requires many parameters/weights.
   * **Example:** A fully-connected layer with a thousand hidden dimensions and an input image of 1 Megapixel would require one billion parameters. \(Zhang et al. Dive into Deep Learning\)
 * What are the key components of a CNN?🧠
   * **Convolutional layer:** A convolutional layer cross-correlates the input and kernel and adds a bias to produce an input.
 This is used to extract different features.